1. Overview

 - tell us about the feature or long-form project you currently have in development that best represents you as a creative

-The application form will also ask you to provide us with a link to of up to five minutes of an excerpt of a film or piece of video content you have written, directed or produced that best represents your creative voice.
+- Please provide us with a link to of up to five minutes of an excerpt of a film or piece of video content you have written, directed or produced that best represents your creative voice.

-Assessors will only watch this previous work if they are considering progressing the application to the further stages of assessment.
+(Assessors will only watch this previous work if they are considering progressing the application to the further stages of assessment.)

 Each assessor will select a longlist of projects to progress to step two.
 This longlist will then be merged and discussed with the number of projects progressing to step two agreed by consensus.